kyz128/git-rekt/README.md

 ## How to get started

-Use pip3 to install ibm_watson and tweepy.
+Use pip3 to install funcy, tweepy and ibm_watson .

 To run Tweepy to fetch new Twitter tweets, use
 ` python3 gettweets.py `